 The dementia began after age 40 and usually after age 65.

 Some symptoms can help doctors distinguish Alzheimer disease from other dementias.
-For example, visual hallucinations (seeing things or people that are not there) are more common and occur earlier in Lewy body dementia than in Alzheimer disease.
+For example, visual hallucinations (seeing things or people that are not there) are more common and occur earlier in dementia with Lewy bodies than in Alzheimer disease.
 Also, people with Alzheimer disease are often better-groomed and neater than people with other dementias.

-Information from additional tests helps doctors confirm the diagnosis of Alzheimer disease and exclude other types and causes of dementia.
+Information from additional tests helps doctors make the diagnosis of Alzheimer disease and exclude other types and causes of dementia.

 Analysis of cerebrospinal fluid (CSF), obtained during a spinal tap, and positron emission tomography (PET) may be used to help diagnose Alzheimer disease.
-If CSF analysis detects a low level of beta-amyloid and if PET scans show amyloid deposits, the diagnosis is more likely to be Alzheimer disease.
+If CSF analysis detects a low level of beta-amyloid and if PET scans show amyloid deposits or tau deposits in the brain, the diagnosis is more likely to be Alzheimer disease.
 However, these tests are not routinely available.